 To create multiple new charts in succession, click Chart actions then select the Create new chart to have a blank slate for a new chart.

 If you’re looking to create a new chart that’s a slight modification of an existing chart, there’s no need to manually set up that chart all over again.
 Make a copy by clicking Chart actions, then selecting Duplicate chart.
 Once the copy has been created, you can modify it and save it to your Personal or Shared space.

 You can star charts you view often to make it easier to view them all in one place.
 Starred charts will always appear at the top of the category.

 To star charts from the charts page, click the star icon that appears next to each chart name.

 To star a chart you are viewing, click the star to the right of the chart’s name.

 Once you have a few charts starred, you can view them by navigating to Charts and looking under the Starred charts category.

 Adding Footnotes to Charts

 Once a chart has been saved, you can add footnotes to usage over time charts by clicking on any data point, clicking the Add Footnote button, and providing the text of your footnote.

 Once the footnote is added, all viewers of this chart will see a line on the usage over time chart indicating a footnote is present.
 Hover the line to see the text of the footnote.
 If a chart with a footnote is in a dashboard, you can also see the chart’s footnotes from the dashboard view.

 You can delete a footnote by clicking on the footnote and then clicking the trashcan icon when it appears.
 You can edit a footnote from this view as well.

 Once you have enough charts, you’ll want to categorize them.
 New categories can only be created while creating a new chart in the Shared space.

-To categorize a chart, click Save chart and in the pop-up that appears simply type the name of the new category into the ‘Select category’ box.
+To categorize a chart, click Save chart and type the name of the new category into the ‘Select category’ box.